3mdeb/news-and-ideas/blog/content/post/2021-12-10-fobnail_2nd_phase.md

 attester and verifier communicate with themselves using libcoap.
 In order to achieve that we need to implement Ethernet over USB on the Fobnail Token.
-We decided to use Rust so [nrf-hal](https://github.com/nrf-rs/nrf-hal) project provide us with a USB driver, and the conducted [research](https://fobnail.3mdeb.com/eth-over-usb-research/) allowed us to determine that EEM will be the most appropriate protocol implementing Ethernet over USB.
+We decided to use Rust so [nrf-hal](https://github.com/nrf-rs/nrf-hal) project provides us with a USB driver, and the conducted [research](https://fobnail.3mdeb.com/eth-over-usb-research/) allowed us to determine that EEM will be the most appropriate protocol implementing Ethernet over USB.
 Additionally, we use